-A: Call PSI at (800) 733-9267 to cancel and reschedule your appointment.
+A: PSI’s toll-free customer service number for AANPCB candidates is (833) 892-5438 to cancel and reschedule your appointment.
 You may cancel and reschedule a test appointment if your cancellation notice is received at least 2 days (48 hours) before the scheduled test date.
 (For example, for a Monday appointment, the cancellation notice would need to be received on the previous Saturday.)

 If you do any of the following listed below, your testing eligibility registration with PSI will be invalid, you will not be able to take the test as scheduled, you will have to contact AANPCB to re-set your testing eligibility ID and pay all applicable fees to reschedule your exam with PSI.